namnamir/configurations-and-security-hardening/DDNS.md

                 # write the result
                 echo -e "\033[0;32m [+] The IPv6 is successfully set on Cloudflare as the AAAA Record with the value of: $dns_record_aaaa_ip" else
-                echo -e "\033[0;37m [~] The current IPv6 and DNS record IPv6 are the same; there is no need to apply it." fi
+                echo -e "\033[0;37m [~] The current IPv6 address and the existing on on Cloudflare are the same; there is no need to apply it." fi
         fi
     else
-        echo -e "\033[0;31m [-] There is a problem with getting the Zone ID.
-Check if the Zone Name is correct." fi else
+        echo -e "\033[0;31m [-] There is a problem with getting the Zone ID (subdomain) or the email address (username).
+Check them and try again." fi else
-    echo -e "\033[0;31m [-] There is a problem with either the username (email), the API token, or the zone (domain name).
-Check them and try again." fi
+    echo -e "\033[0;31m [-] There is a problem with either the API token.
+Check it and try again." fi
 ```